March 27, 2026 · 9 min read

 Send the demand letter through two channels for maximum effectiveness:

 Email.
-Send it to the patient's email address on file.
-Email is fast, free, and creates a timestamped record.
-Many patients will respond to this alone.
+Send it as a PDF attachment to the patient's email address on file.
+Email is fast and creates an immediate digital record with a timestamp.
+Most patients will open and read an email with a subject line referencing their balance.

 What happens after you send the demand letter

 No response.
-If the 15-day deadline passes with no payment or communication, you can escalate to credit bureau reporting or small claims court.
-The demand letter and your documentation of prior collection efforts become the foundation of your case.
+If the deadline passes with no payment and no contact, you can escalate to credit bureau reporting (for balances over $500), referral to a collections agency, or small claims court.
+The demand letter you sent becomes evidence of your good-faith effort to resolve the matter.